-- Please make sure that the countries for Citizenship and languages that you enter are current.
-That is, you indeed have existing citizenship with the country, and the language you've indicated is something that you could comfortably use when working.
+- Please make sure that the countries for citizenship and languages that you enter are current.
+That is, you indeed have existing citizenship with the country, and the language you've indicated is one that you could comfortably use when working.

 - The Experience Snapshot section of your Devex profile is system generated based on keywords found in your profile details and attached CV.
 If the details on your Experience Snapshot are inaccurate, you may hide this section instead.
 Just click on the tick box beside Show Snapshot to temporarily hide this information.

 * This is available under Professional Summary, just click edit and scroll down.

 The skills & expertise section is now your perfect opportunity to back up your professional summary.
 Here, you can either enumerate all skill sets and areas of expertise, or write them in a paragraph form.
 There are even formatting buttons available to help with some keywords that you'd like to emphasize.